MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-extensions-vat-group.md

    Then, follow the steps in either the [GST/HST Group Representative uses Business Central online](ui-extensions-vat-group.md#vat-group-representative-uses-business-central-online) or [GST/HST Group Representative uses Business Central on-premises](ui-extensions-vat-group.md#vat-group-representative-uses-business-central-on-premises) section below.

-### <a name="vat-group-representative-uses-business-central-online"></a>GST/HST group representative uses Business Central online
+### GST/HST group representative uses Business Central online

 1. Enter the user credentials provided by the GST/HST group representative, and add the required permissions to generate the access token.
 2. Choose the GST/HST report configuration you use to submit GST/HST returns to the UK tax authorities.

 After you complete the setup, [!INCLUDE[prod_short](includes/prod_short.md)] will create a new configuration based on this choice that enables you to submit GST/HST returns to the GST/HST group representative.

-### <a name="vat-group-representative-uses-business-central-on-premises"></a>GST/HST group representative uses Business Central on-premises
+### GST/HST group representative uses Business Central on-premises

 1. Enter the user credentials provided by the GST/HST group representative and choose **Next**.
 2. In the **Client ID** field, specify the client ID from the app registration in [Azure Active Directory](#azure-active-directory-setup-for-group-members).